 One of the information boards within the Ice House mentions the decision to close one of the three Air Raid Shelters on 24 June1941, ‘construction was substandard and the structure dangerous.’
 So where in the Gardens’ were the other two shelters?

 There appears to be nothing on-line that would help in locating them.
 However, there is a tool that the modern archaeologist uses – the aerial photograph, and with this Google Maps is helpful, or at least was in 2014 when this screen shot was taken.

 Fortunately, the photos were taken during a dry period, probably in the dry summer of 2011 and some outlines appear.
 There are two sets of construction visible from above – one just south-west of the cafe (just to the south of where there used to be a tennis court) and one just to the east of the Ice House entrance (at the west of the photo).
 The latter is separate to the Ice House whose construction (according to a map display inside) were to the north of the entrance – towards Pentland House.

 None of the time series of Victorian Ordnance Survey maps in the National Library of Scotland on-line collection suggest any structures in these locations in the Park.
 Similarly, the early Edwardian photos on display inside the Ice House suggest no construction at either of the points, so maybe they were the locations of the Air Raid Shelters.
-Obviously, if anyone knows more about this I would love to be able to give a definitive answer here.